 - OILI annual registration service.
 You can register as absent in OILI.
 You may also change the status of your registration for the spring term from ‘absent’ to ‘attending’ in OILI during spring registration period.

 - By email or mail.
 You can also register as absent by e-mailing or mailing a signed Enrolment and registration form.
 Attach other required documents with the form, e.g. documents that give proof of legal grounds.
-E-mail or mail the documents to Faculty Study Affairs.
+E-mail or mail the documents to Academic Affairs Service Team.

-- By visiting Faculty Study Affairs.
-Fill in the Enrolment and egistration form online in advance or you can pick up the form from the Faculty Study Affairs.
+- By visiting Academic Affairs Service Point.
+Fill in the Enrolment and egistration form online in advance or you can pick up the form from the Academic Affairs Service Point.